Understanding Autism Burnout: Signs, Effects, + How to Recover

 Providing a safe place to unmask

 Autistic burnout is closely linked to masking.
-Specialized programs create environments where people can be themselves, communicate naturally, and feel understood without judgment.
+Specialized programs create environments where individuals can be themselves, communicate naturally, and feel understood without judgment.
 Having this safe space can make a huge difference in recovery from burnout.

 Connecting to a supportive community